plj1280/plj1280.github.io/_posts/2021-04-10-coursera-project.md

 Since there were some moderate correlations between our features, I calculated the principal components of the standardized feature set to see if there were redundancies I should remove to reduce the dimensionality.
 The smallest component explained 7% of the total variance, so I decided that the variance was well-enough spread across the features to proceed without projection onto the principal components.

+#### Cluster Analysis
+Now, I'll finally get to one of the methods I used to try to answer the original question.
+Basically, I wanted to find locations where I expect there to be relatively high demand for Chipotle, and relatively low supply of competing restaurants.
+The first method I used was to cluster tracts by similarity in demographics, and then look for tracts with large, negative deviations from their cluster mean.
+The idea is, tracts in the same cluster should have similar demands due to demographic similarity, so a lower supply than expected might mean a good opportunity.

+I chose to go with a simple k-means clusterings with 4 clusters, based on diminishing returns for higher cluster numbers.
+The results are shown in the following map:

+{% include fig4.html %}

+Next, the negative cluster deviations:

+{% include fig5.html %}